pcapel/react-network-tools/README.md

 As well as wrapping children and attaching an event handler to them.
 I've found that both cases have their uses, but the second is probably more likely.

-Additionally, the convenience methods `withEndpointContext` and `withSocketContext` are provided to wrap the component in the application context that provides the value.
+Additionally, the convenience [HOC](https://reactjs.org/docs/higher-order-components.html)s `withEndpointContext` and `withSocketContext` are provided to wrap the component in the application context that provides the value.
 I wrap the components in their own module and export the wrapped component to isolate the logic, but you do you.
 The only argument required is the context